 We can build up some speed that way!

 Below is a very beautifully-played rendition of a classical guitar style arrangement of this Christmas carol.
 The artist, from 2009, is Sungha Jung, and the arrangement is by Ulli Boegershausen.

-Do you have a story or a question about teaching guitar?
-Do you think it is a hard instrument for beginners, or easy?
-What have been your challenges?
 Please note that all comments are moderated, and will not appear until I have approved them.
 Also, IF YOU ARE ASKING FOR MUSIC THAT IS NOT IN THE PUBLIC DOMAIN, YOUR REQUEST WILL BE IGNORED.
 That's pretty much any music written in the last 75 years...